kreuzwerker/terraform-provider-docker/docs/resources/image.md

 page_title: "Resource docker_image - terraform-provider-docker"
 subcategory: ""
 description: |-
-  Pulls a Docker image to a given Docker host from a Docker Registry.
+  Manages the lifecycle of a docker image in your docker host.
+It can be used to build a new docker image or to pull an existing one from a registry.
    This resource will not pull new layers of the image automatically unless used in conjunction with dockerregistryimage ../data-sources/registry_image.md data source to update the pull_triggers field.
 ---
 <!-- Bug: Type and Name are switched -->
 # Resource (docker_image)

-Pulls a Docker image to a given Docker host from a Docker Registry.
+Manages the lifecycle of a docker image in your docker host.
+It can be used to build a new docker image or to pull an existing one from a registry.
  This resource will *not* pull new layers of the image automatically unless used in conjunction with [docker_registry_image](../data-sources/registry_image.md) data source to update the `pull_triggers` field.

 ## Example Usage